HomeBlog Home

 Here are the steps to selling a house to a family member.

-1. Agree on the Process
+1. Agree on the Process and Set Clear Expectations

-2. Hire Professionals
+2. Hire the Right Professionals

 Working with a real estate professional in home selling process